kshedden/case_studies/methods/multilevel-regression.md

 $i^{\rm th}$ block.
 Suppose also that there is a regression relationship of the form
 $E[y_{ij}] = \alpha_i + \beta_i x_{ij}$.
 That is, we model the expected value of the
-response $y_{ij}$ as a linear function of the covariates $x_{ij}$, but we allow each block to have its own intercept $\alpha_i$ and its own coefficients vector
+response $y_{ij}$ as a linear function of the covariates $x_{ij}$, but we allow each block to have its own intercept $\alpha_i$ and its own coefficient vector
 $\beta_i$.
 The full model can be written as

 $$